 Most arguments are self-explanatory.
 We only briefly explain $\alpha_3$, which states that if the importance of one feature is untruthful, then the explanation is not trusted, and $\alpha_{5,j}$, which states that if one of the applicable alterations of $f_j$'s value is not according to its importance, then the importance $z_j$ is not truthful.
 These arguments are explained in Section~\ref{s:exam}.
 It is important to notice that the first argument, $\alpha_1$, is trivial, provided only to ease conversion of arguments into discussions.

-A counterargument is defined as an argument that conflicts with another argument's claim or support.
-Now it is feasible to define the attack relations between such arguments.
-We will use the special cases of attacks, undercut and rebuttal as discussed in Section~\ref{s:argr}.
-Table~\ref{tab:attacks} presents these attacks $atts \in$ [rebuttal, undercut].
+We also define the attack relations between such arguments.
+We use the special cases of attacks, undercut and rebuttal as discussed in Section~\ref{s:argr}, presenting them in Table~\ref{tab:attacks}.

-We can proceed to the definition of the argumentation tree after determining the atoms, the arguments and the attacks between them.
-For each argumentation framework there are infinite argumentation trees.
-An argumentation tree begins when an initial argument is presented as a claim, and is called root argument.
-In the form of a counterargument, an objection, or objections, is raised.
+We can proceed to the definition of the argumentation tree \textit{Tr}.
+A \textit{Tr} begins when an initial argument is presented as a claim and is called root argument.
+In the form of a counterargument, an objection (or objections) is raised.
 This is articulated in turn, eventually leading to a counterargument if it is feasible.
-In Altruist, the root argument is the $\alpha_1$.
-Thus, the argumentation tree, which is going to be created, will be similar to the structure of the tree presented in Figure~\ref{fig:argTree}.
+In Altruist, the root argument is always $\alpha_1$.
+Thus, the \textit{Tr} is similar to the structure of the tree in Figure~\ref{fig:argTree}.
 The goal is to decide whether the root argument of this tree is defeated.
 We use the following judge function:

-The ultimate goal is to decide whether the root argument of this tree is valid.
-We will use the following judge function \textit{Judge(\textit{Tr}) = Unwarranted}, if \textit{Mark($\alpha_1$) = D}.
-This means that we are going to consider that the argumentation tree \textit{Tr} is unwarranted, if the root argument $\alpha_1$ is defeated.
-This will help us counter attack the claim that the interpretation given by the feature importance technique is not untrusted.
-The counter-arguments defeating the root argument and its supporters, are forming the explanation on why the interpretation is trusted, as well, towards more transparent actions.
-In order to judge the $Tr$ we utilise a Prolog program, which will judge the tree, and it will provide the arguments in a natural language form.
+The root argument ($\alpha_1$) is U if the attacking argument ($\alpha_2$) is \textit{D}.
+Thus, every argument is marked:

+where the \textit{acceptable} arguments (arguments without opponents/ conflicts) are marked as U, while $opp(\alpha_i)$ are the attacking arguments of $\alpha_i$.